 - g.
 The front yard setback along the following roads shall be fifty (50) feet if the right-of-way width is sixty-six (66) feet or less.
 Portions of roads shall be automatically removed from the list of either if the following conditions are met: - 1.
-The total right-of-way is increased to one hundred (100) feet or more.
+The total right-of-way is increased to one hundred (100) feet or more. - 2.
+The right-of-way on one side of the road is increased to fifty (50) feet or more, in which case that side of the road shall be removed from the list.

-- 2. The right-of-way on one side of the road is increased to fifty (50) feet or more, in which case that side of the road shall be removed from the list. - Lincoln Road, from Pickard Road to Broomfield Road. - That portion of Bradley Street in the Township, from Remus Road north to the City boundary. - That portion of Crawford Road in the Township, from Millbrook Road to the City boundary. - Isabella Road, from the US-27 Overpass to its termination at Business 27. - Pickard Road, from Lincoln Road to Bamber Road (Bradley Street). - Broadway Street Extension, from the City boundary to Lincoln Road. - Broomfield Road, from Lincoln Road to the US-27 overpass. - Bluegrass Road, from Isabella Road to Mission Road. - Deerfield Road, from Meridian Road to Mission Road. - h.
+- Lincoln Road, from Pickard Road to Broomfield Road. - That portion of Bradley Street in the Township, from Remus Road north to the City boundary. - That portion of Crawford Road in the Township, from Millbrook Road to the City boundary. - Isabella Road, from the US-27 Overpass to its termination at Business 27. - Pickard Road, from Lincoln Road to Bamber Road (Bradley Street). - Broadway Street Extension, from the City boundary to Lincoln Road. - Broomfield Road, from Lincoln Road to the US-27 overpass. - Bluegrass Road, from Isabella Road to Mission Road. - Deerfield Road, from Meridian Road to Mission Road. - h.
 No building or structure shall exceed thirty-five (35) feet in height, except that the maximum height of apartments shall be seventy (70) feet, provided that any required setback shall be increased by one (1) foot for each foot in height that the structure exceeds thirty-five (35) feet. - i.
-Off-street parking shall be permitted to occupy a portion of the required front yard, subject to compliance with Section 10 (Landscaping and Screening) standards and provided that there shall be maintained a minimum setback of 20.0 feet between the nearest point of the off-street parking and the nearest road rightof-way line. - j.
-An additional 20.0 feet of side and rear yard setback shall be provided when abutting the AG (Agricultural) District, any residential zoning district, or an existing agricultural or residential use. - k.
-An additional 30.0 feet of side and rear yard setback shall be provided when abutting the AG (Agricultural) District, any residential district, or an existing agricultural or residential use. - I. Site Access Alternatives: If one of the following site access alternatives is provided, the minimum lot frontage requirement shall be reduced to one hundred (100) feet and the maximum lot coverage shall be increased to fifty percent (50%). - 1.
+Off-street parking shall be permitted to occupy a portion of the required front yard, provided that there shall be maintained a minimum landscape setback of ten (10) feet between the nearest point of the off-street parking and the nearest road right-of-line as indicated on the Master Thoroughfare Plan. - j.
+A forty (40) foot side and rear year setback shall be provided when abutting a residential district. - k.
+A sixty (60) foot side and rear year setback shall be provided when abutting a residential district. - Site Access Alternatives: If one of the following site access alternatives is provided, the minimum lot frontage requirement shall be reduced to one hundred (100) feet and the maximum lot coverage shall be increased to fifty percent (50%). - 1.
 A service road paralleling M-20 is provided across the entire parcel and primary ingress and egress to the parcel is via such service road. - 2.
 Alternative ingress and egress to the parcel is available, such as by way of a rear access road or a street interesting M-20. - 3.
 Ingress and egress to the parcel from M-20 is via a driveway shared with adjoining properties. - 4.
 Ingress and egress to the parcel is through inter-connected parking areas with adjacent properties, if approved by the Planning Commission upon determining there will be safe and efficient vehicular and pedestrian circulation. - m.
 The front yard setback in the OS district shall be no less than the front yard setbacks on adjacent lots.
 If the front yard setbacks on the adjacent lots are unequal, then the required front yard setback shall be the average of the setbacks on the adjacent lots, provided that the minimum required setback shall not be less than thirty (30) feet.

-Section 4.4 Permitted Encroachments into Yard Setbacks The following table indicates permitted encroachments into required yard setbacks.
+Section 4.4 Permitted Encroachments into Yard Setbacks

+The following table indicates permitted encroachments into required yard setbacks.